thegrumpys/odop/docs/Help/SpringDesign/spring_oview.md

 Use the numeric entry fields plus FIX checkboxes to alter that existing design to reflect what is known about the problem at hand.

-The main page and [Report](../reports) tabs can be used to view the current state of the design.
+Entries on  the View menu can be used to examine the current state of the design.
-The main page will show which constraints are violated.
+Look at the main page multi-colored [Feasibility Indicator](../feasibilityIndicator) and bold red or orange values to understand which constraints are violated.
 Use the **Action : [Search](../search)** menu item to have ODOP:Spring select values for the free Independent Variables that reduce (and hopefully eliminate) constraint violations thus achieving a feasible